Over 550,000 trees and shrubs planted since 2010.

 • Storing carbon

-According to the WWF, “forests provide a carbon sink that absorb up to 2.4 billion metric tons of carbon each year”, making them the second-largest storehouse of carbon after oceans.2 This helps reduce the effects of climate change, as noted by the Arbor Day Foundation.3
+According to the World Wildlife Foundation, "forests provide a carbon sink that absorbs up to 2.4 billion metric tons of carbon each year", making them the second-largest storehouse of carbon after oceans.
+2 This helps reduce the effects of climate change, as noted by the Arbor Day Foundation.
+3

 • Protecting our communities